 - Create a household budget.
 You can choose from the traditional, categorized budget, a refrigerator (simplified) budget, or our Money Pie budget.
 These three options are explained at www.debtreductionservices.org/emep/its-simple-s-stands-for-spend along with free resources to print out and use.

 - Commit to meet for a weekly huddle to review your finances and goals.
 Arrange to meet on the same day at the same time each week.
 One of you should balance the checking account ahead of time.
-As you sit down together, whether at a desk, the kitchen table, the couch or elsewhere, the first thing you will do is remind each other why you are spending this time together: to work toward your mutually-agreed upon goals.
+As you sit down together, the first thing you will do is remind each other why you are spending this time together: to work toward your mutually-agreed upon goals.
 Next, catch each other up on any financial activities in your accounts that you know of.
-Then – and this is the most time consuming part – look about 10 to 14 days down the road to identify what bills will need to be paid, who will pay them, what shopping will happen, whether that will be with cash or debit, and what income will be deposited.
+Then – and this is the most time-consuming part – look about 10 to 14 days down the road to identify what bills will need to be paid, who will pay them, what shopping will happen, whether that will be with cash or debit, and what income will be deposited.
 Make sure you are both on the same page and have a good understanding of what will happen in your accounts.
 This activity is crucial to building trust between the two of you as well as turning you into a cohesive team that is headed in the same direction.
 Finally, return to your goals and ask (and answer) the question, “What can we do this week to add another $5, $50 or $100 toward our savings goals?”
 Ready?
 Break!
 And go team!